 - 1. The method of play will be best-of-three matches, single round robin. - 2.
-Selection by invitation of up to ten players. - 3.
-Nominal hoop dimensions will be set to the largest ball plus $1/{16}$ th" with an upwards and downwards tolerance of $1/{32}$ nd". - A badge will be presented to a first-time winner and badges to first-time competitors in any CNZ Invitation. - 5.
-Quadway hoops will be used.
+Selection of ten players. - 3.
+Nominal hoop dimensions will be set to the largest ball plus $^{1}/{16}$ th" with an upwards and downwards tolerance of $^{1}/{32}$ nd". - 4.
+A badge will be presented to a first-time winner and badges to first-time competitors in any CNZ Invitation. - 5.
+Quadway hoops will be used. - 6.
+Entrants will be invited to participate in the CNZ High Performance Programme (HPP) and register for the 2027 Women GC World Championships HPP Player Group.

-CNZ Don Reyland Stars Tournament
+CNZ Don Reyland Memorial Stars Event

-CNZ's National GC Handicap Competition
+CNZ's National GC Advantage Play Final

-Held by Otago Croquet Association on Friday 8th to Sunday 10th March 2024
+Held by Waikato King Country Croquet Association on Friday 7th to Sunday 9th March 2025 at 8.30am